BioDigital Organisms

 ultra-detailed scientific imaging

-• Creates a novel framework for envisioning emergent properties of complex systems
+• Creates a framework for exploring the emergent properties of complex systems

 ultra-detailed scientific imaging